 Buttleman plays for the spring and fall meets as well as the Kentucky Derby, often performing Call to post as many as eleven times a day.

 This according to “America’s most famous bugler” by Patrick Wensink (The Oxford American 1 May 2013; the article is here).
-Above and below, Mr. Buttleman’s 15 seconds of fame.
+Below, Mr. Buttleman’s 15 seconds of fame.

 The term ice dance was coined for attempts to perform ballroom dances on the ice, and to create ballroom-style dances that could be performed on skates.